Thoseyearsbrian/Aegis/Docs/en-US/README.md

 [@ESET](https://github.com/eset) 👉 Provides data from the public [malware-ioc](https://github.com/eset/malware-ioc) repository, serving as an important source of intelligence for APT-related rule development ([BSD 2‑Clause License](https://github.com/eset/malware-ioc/blob/master/LICENSE)).

+### 🎖️ Special Acknowledgment

+[@mieqq](https://github.com/mieqq)￼ 👉 A key contributor to the Chinese Surge community.
+The [mieqq repository](https://github.com/mieqq/mieqq)￼ has consistently maintained a variety of rules and modules, playing a significant role in the early development and promotion of the ecosystem.

-If you believe your work is missing from the acknowledgements, please feel free to contact me — I will add it promptly.
+The above acknowledgements are listed in no particular order.If you believe your work is missing from the acknowledgements, please feel free to contact me — I will add it promptly.

 ## **🔐 Disclaimer**